emqx/emqx-docs/en_US/getting-started/getting-started.md

 ::::

+{% endemqxce %}

 ## Install EMQX

-EMQX can be run with [Docker](http://localhost:8080/docs/en/latest/getting-started/deploy/install.html#通过-docker-运行-包含简单的-docker-compose-集群), installed with [EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator), or installed on a computer or virtual machine (VM) via a download package.
+EMQX can be run with [Docker](../deploy/install-docker.md), installed with [EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator), or installed on a computer or virtual machine (VM) via a download package.
 If you choose to install EMQX with a download package, the following operating systems are currently supported:

 - RedHat
 - CentOS